-A recent report confirmed that Singapore’s largest bank, DBS Bank, has announced the launch of its fiat-to-crypto exchange named DBS Digital Exchange.
-The bank made the announcement stating that the trading platform has acquired an operational license from the Monetary Authority of Singapore (MAS) for the exchange.
+According to a recent report, Singapore’s largest bank, DBS Bank, has announced the debut of its DBS Digital Exchange fiat-to-crypto exchange.
+The bank announced that the trading platform has obtained an operational license for the exchange from the Monetary Authority of Singapore (MAS).

 FCA Clears Binance

 Meanwhile, as Binance continues to face regulatory backlash from global regulators, the United Kingdom Financial Conduct Authority (FCA) recently said that the company has now complied with all its imposed requirements.

 Your crypto deserves the best security.
 Get a Ledger hardware wallet for just $79!